 - You think about sugar even when you are full.

-- You lie about or hide how much sugar you eat from others.
+- You lie about or hide how many sweets you eat from others.

 Do any of these sugar addiction symptoms sound familiar to you?